ritu777/Nagios/NAGIOS/Nagios.md

 ```
 apt install -y podman
 ```
+**apt:** apt stands for "Advanced Package Tool.
+It is used to install, update, and manage software packages on the system.

+**install:** This is the sub-command that tells apt to install a package.
+When you use apt install, you're instructing the package manager to download and install the specified software.
+**-y:** This is an option flag that stands for "yes."
+It's used to automatically answer "yes" to any prompts that may come up during the installation process.
+**podman:** This is the name of the package or software you want to install.

 ##### Command 2:-
 This command will query the default container registry (usually Docker Hub) and return a list of container images with "nagios" in their name or description.
 ```